Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Offers two modes for applying Vulkan:
    - Basic mode
    - Complete mode
-- Blacklist apps from Game Driver to prevent crashes(based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/) by Swimming_Minimum6147) which may help prevent crashes for certain apps.
+- Blacklist apps to prevent crashes(based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/) by Swimming_Minimum6147) which may help prevent crashes for certain apps.
 While results may vary, this non-breaking change is worth trying if you experience issues with specific applications.
 - Clear instructions and user prompts

 ---